National Women’s Small Business Month 2025 – Resources, How to Celebrate, & More

 Government Programs

-Federal, state, and local government programs offer valuable resources for women business owners looking to start or grow their businesses.
-As mentioned, the SBA provides various resources at the federal level.
+Federal, state, and local government programs provide valuable resources for women business owners seeking to start or expand their businesses.
+As mentioned, the SBA offers various resources at the federal level.

 Many states offer grants, loans, and mentorship programs for women entrepreneurs.
 For example, the California Governor’s Office of Business and Economic Development (GO-Biz) has initiatives like the California Small Business Loan Guarantee Program, which helps women-owned small businesses access capital.

-At the local level, city and county governments often have resources like business incubators, networking events, and training programs specifically designed for women entrepreneurs.
+At the local level, city and county governments often have resources, such as business incubators, networking events, and training programs, specifically designed for women entrepreneurs.
 Women business owners can gain valuable support to achieve their entrepreneurial goals by taking advantage of these government programs at all levels.

 Women’s Business Enterprise National Council (WBENC)